This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 is a hormone made by the pancreas.
 Insulin helps remove sugar from your blood and takes it to other parts of your body.
 This helps lower your blood sugar levels.
 You may need to take insulin if your pancreas is not making enough.
 You may also need to take insulin if your body cannot use insulin correctly.

 Contact your healthcare provider if:

 You have questions or concerns about your condition or care.

 Types of insulin:

-- Premixed insulin is a combination of 2 types of insulin.
-The combination is usually a rapid-acting or short-acting insulin mixed with an intermediate-acting insulin.
-The rapid-acting or short-acting insulin will control your blood sugar levels at meals.
-The intermediate-acting insulin will control your blood sugar levels between meals.
+- Premixed insulin is a mixture of 2 types of insulin.
+It usually includes one type to help control your blood sugar at meals.
+The other type helps control your blood sugar between meals and while you sleep.

 Use insulin safely and check your blood sugar levels:

-- Check your blood sugar level at least 3 times each day.
+- Check your blood sugar level as directed.
 Some types of insulin can cause your blood sugar level to decrease quickly.
 Ask your healthcare provider when to check your blood sugar levels during the day.
 Check it any time you have symptoms of high or low blood sugar levels.

 - Know what your blood sugar levels should be.
 If you check your blood sugar level before a meal , it should be between 80 and 130 mg/dL.
 If you check your blood sugar level 1 to 2 hours after a meal , it should be less than 180 mg/dL.
 Ask your healthcare provider if these are good goals for you.